Leandro-Bertoluzzi/remote-cnc/README.md

 To see your database, you can either use the `adminer` container which renders an admin in `http://localhost:8080` when running the `docker-compose.yaml`; or connect to it with a client like [DBeaver](https://dbeaver.io/).

-You can also manage database migrations by using the following commands inside the `core` folder.
+You can manage database migrations by using the following commands inside the `core` folder.

 - Apply all migrations: